tinyx3k/ransomware.live/docs/profiles.md

 ## babuk

-_ Description :_
-Babuk Ransomware is a sophisticated ransomware compiled for several platforms.
+>Babuk Ransomware is a sophisticated ransomware compiled for several platforms.
 Windows and ARM for Linux are the most used compiled versions, but ESX and a 32bit old PE executable were observed over time. as well It uses an Elliptic Curve Algorithm (Montgomery Algorithm) to build the encryption keys.

 - https://www.bleepingcomputer.com/news/security/leaked-babuk-locker-ransomware-builder-used-in-new-attacks